falcon245sp/SBG-with-AQI/replit.md

 - **API Security**: Session-based authentication.
 - **File Validation**: MIME type validation and file size limits.
 - **PII Encryption**: All personally identifiable information encrypted at rest using AES encryption in both development and production environments.
+- **Credential Security**: All OAuth credentials stored in environment variables with no hardcoded credentials in client-side code
+- **Pre-Deployment Security**: Comprehensive security audit completed with hardcoded credential removal and secure credential management implementation
 - **Centralized Data Access**:
   - **CustomerLookupService**: Centralized database service that handles all customer UUID resolution and user data access, with PII decryption managed in one place for security consistency.
   - **DatabaseWriteService**: All database write operations centralized with consistent business logic, error handling, and audit trails for security compliance.